realityexpander/TI-Factor-Expand-Polynomials-Symbolically-for-TI-84-Evo-and-CE/README.md

 The `FACTOR` program:

-* Parses a polynomial stored as a string.
+* Uses the expression string stored in `Ans` and parses it as a polynomial expression.
 * Converts the expression into polynomial coefficients.
 * Extracts the greatest common integer factor of the coefficients.
 * Detects factors of (x).